To help keep you informed of coming deadlines and events, COCC will send you this

-Early February is a unique time of year at COCC: It's a time to honor a difference-maker
+February is a unique time of year at COCC: A time to honor a difference-maker in your

 horizons or contributed to your personal success?
 Nominate them for the Faculty Achievement

 Award for Excellence in Teaching.
-Nominations (this award is for full-time faculty
+Nominations (for full-time faculty only) can be

-only) can be made by any student who has accumulated more than 30 credit hours within
+made by any student who has accumulated more than 30 credit hours within the last

 Last day to change to/from audit or add classes.
 Courses not spanning full term will